joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/02/26/climate/nyt-climate-newsletter-coronavirus.html?searchResultPosition=4

 **Clive Cussler, Best-Selling Author and Adventurer, Is Dead at 88**\
 `His literary fantasies and larger-than-life exploits swirled together for decades.
-He wrote some 70 books and located almost as many shipwrecks.
-No less than 100 million copies of his books were sold.`\
+He wrote some 70 books, selling no fewer than 100 million copies, and located scores of shipwrecks.`\
 https://nytimes.com/2020/02/26/books/clive-cussler-dead.html?searchResultPosition=5

 **Trial of U.S. Men Accused of Killing Italian Policeman Opens in Rome**\